-- 1. Click Gear icon. - 2.
+- 1. Click the Gear menu. - 2.
 Click Account and Settings and then click Sales. - 3.
 Click the pencil icon next to Progress Invoicing to edit.

 4. Select the checkbox labeled Create multiple partial invoices from a single estimate.

 Creating Estimates